hipnologo/linkedin_profile_analyzer/README.md

 ```
 streamlit run linkedin_analyzer.py
 ```
+Note: OPENAI_API_KEY will be needed in order to use the ChatGPT API.

 This will launch the Streamlit interface in your web browser.
 Enter your LinkedIn profile URL and click "Analyze" to view the analysis and suggestions.